acard5meg/algoritm_practice/README.md

 # algoritm_practice
-# Practicing algorithm construction
-# My first attempt at constructing common algorithms
-# The work will be done in Python and/or Java
+Practicing algorithm construction.
+My first attempt at constructing common algorithms.
+The work will be done in Python and/or Java